Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

 - Brown's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Giving up 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.
+- On defense, the 76ers have allowed 110.9 points per contest, which is third-best in the league.

-- The 76ers allow 41.2 rebounds per contest, ranking second in the league.
+- Allowing 41.2 rebounds per game, the 76ers are the second-ranked squad in the NBA.

-- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the league.
+- Giving up 24.2 assists per game, the 76ers are the sixth-ranked team in the league.

-- Looking at 3-pointers, the 76ers are ranked fifth in the NBA, allowing 11.6 makes per contest.
+- Looking at 3-pointers, the 76ers are fifth in the league, allowing 11.6 makes per contest.

 Jaylen Brown vs. the 76ers